GoogleCloudDataproc/spark-bigtable-connector/README-template.md

 In cases where the user has an internal service providing the Google AccessToken, a custom implementation can be done, creating only the AccessToken and providing its TTL.
 Token refresh will re-generate a new token.
-In order to use this, implement the `com.google.cloud.spark.bigtable.auth.AccessTokenProvider` interface.
-The fully qualified class name of the implementation should be provided in the `spark.bigtable.gcp.accesstoken.provider` option.
+In order to use this, implement the `com.google.cloud.spark.bigtable.auth.SparkBigtableCredentialsProvider` interface.
+The fully qualified class name of the implementation should be provided in the `spark.bigtable.auth.credentials_provider` option.
-`AccessTokenProvider` must be implemented in Java or other JVM language such as Scala or Kotlin.
+`SparkBigtableCredentialsProvider` must be implemented in Java or other JVM language such as Scala or Kotlin.
 It must have a no-arg constructor.
 The jar containing the implementation should be on the cluster's classpath.
 ```
 // Per read/Write
-spark.read.format("bigtable").option("spark.bigtable.gcp.accesstoken.provider", "com.example.ExampleAccessTokenProvider")
+spark.read.format("bigtable").option("spark.bigtable.auth.credentials_provider", "com.example.ExampleSparkBigtableCredentialsProvider")
 ```
 ```
 // Global
-SparkSession.builder().config("spark.bigtable.gcp.accesstoken.provider", "com.example.ExampleAccessTokenProvider")
+SparkSession.builder().config("spark.bigtable.auth.credentials_provider", "com.example.ExampleSparkBigtableCredentialsProvider")
 ```

 ### Bigtable emulator support